hacktons/convex_bottom_bar/README.md

 The official BottomAppBar can only display a notch FAB with app bar, sometimes we need a convex FAB.
 This ConvexAppBar is inspired by BottomAppBar and NotchShape's implementation.

+>Example can be found at [http://hacktons.cn/convex_bottom_bar]
+*PS: Based on flutter-web and github-pages*

-There are some supported tab style:
+Here are some supported tab style:

 |              fixed               |              react               |
 | :------------------------------: | :------------------------------: |